Will Arizona State cover the spread vs. SMU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Arizona State is 3-2 against the spread and 5-0 overall when scoring more than 62.0 points.
+- Arizona State has a 3-2 record against the spread and a 5-0 record overall when putting up more than 62 points.

-- The Mustangs' 74.4 points per game are 9.0 more points than the 65.4 the Sun Devils give up to opponents.

-- SMU is 3-3 against the spread and 6-1 overall when it scores more than 65.4 points.

 Bet on this or any college basketball matchup at BetMGM